FTChinese/subscription-api/_doc/iap.md

 }
 ```

-13. Now iap side has no membership while ftc side has membership of non-iap.
+13. Now iap side has no membership while ftc side has membership of (possibly) non-iap.
 It narrows down to column 1 of the above combination box.
 If ftc side membership is not expired (might be purchased via alipay or wxpay, or Stripe), we should not override it.
-Respond `422` unless step 14 happens:
+Respond `422` unless it is an edge case as described in the Link Policy:

 ```json
 {